eiro/p5-marc-mir/README.md

   (usable from any technology or programming langage)
 * MUST be GUI driven (it would be possible to write rules from a web interface)
 * MAY come with a DSL: intensive users may probably go crazy with web interfaces.

-S-expr would be perfect to write stuff like
+S-expr would be perfect. not only because it will be very easy to implement and port but also because it would be a very pleasant to read and edit

     (any 200$[abc] (~ "rome|romulus|remus"))